-- 1. Push and hold brake pedal down.
+- Push and hold brake pedal down.
+1.

 - 2. Push park brake lever down to unlock park brake.

 - 3. Release brake pedal.

-Using the Hour Meter and Service Reminder
+Using the Hourmeter and Service Reminder

-• The hour meter (A) shows the number of hours the engine has run.
-The service reminder will indicate that a general lubrication (B) or mower/ engine (C) service interval has been reached.
-When service is required, the service reminder will flash for one hour.
+- The hourmeter (A) shows the number of hours the engine has run.
+The service reminder will indicate that a general lubrication (B) or mower/engine (C) service interval has been reached.
+When service is required, the service "SVC" arrows (D) will periodically flash for two hours.
 Follow the service timetable on the maintenance schedule located under the seat.
-For specific service procedures, see the Service section of this manual.
+For specific service procedures, see the Service section of this manual. - Hourmeter cannot be reset. - · The hourmeter display will always be on. - The decimal point will flash while the hourmeter is accumulating time.